-As of December 31, 2020, BioXcel owned approximately 37.0% of the economic interest and voting power of our outstanding common stock.
+As of December 31, 2021, BioXcel LLC owned approximately 31% of the economic interest and voting power of our outstanding common stock.
+Drs.
+Mehta and Nandabalan are the co-founders and serve as senior executives and members of the board of BioXcel LLC.
+See "-The management of and beneficial ownership in BioXcel LLC by our executive officers and our directors may create, or may create the appearance of, conflicts of interest."
 Even though BioXcel controls less than a majority of the voting power of our outstanding common stock, it may influence the outcome of such corporate actions so long as it owns a significant portion of our common stock.

-Approval of commercial terms between us and BioXcel does not preclude the possibility of stockholder litigation, including but not limited to derivative litigation nominally against BioXcel and against its directors and officers and also against us and our directors and officers.
+Approval of commercial terms between us and BioXcel LLC does not preclude the possibility of stockholder litigation, including but not limited to derivative litigation nominally against BioXcel LLC and against its directors and officers and also against us and our directors and officers.

-The commercial terms of the Services Agreement and the Amended and Restated Asset Contribution Agreement, or the Contribution Agreement, that we have entered into with BioXcel have not been negotiated on behalf of BioXcel by persons consisting solely of disinterested BioXcel directors.
+The commercial terms of the Separation and Shared Services Agreement and the Amended and Restated Asset Contribution Agreement, or the Contribution Agreement, that we have entered into with BioXcel LLC have not been negotiated on behalf of BioXcel LLC by persons consisting solely of disinterested BioXcel LLC directors.

-No assurance can be given that any stockholder of BioXcel will not claim in a lawsuit that such terms in fact are not in the best interests of BioXcel and its stockholders, that the directors and officers of BioXcel breached their fiduciary duties in connection with such agreements and that any disclosures by BioXcel to its stockholders regarding these agreements and the relationship between BioXcel and us did not satisfy applicable requirements.
+No assurance can be given that any stockholder of BioXcel LLC will not claim in a lawsuit that such terms in fact are not in the best interests of BioXcel LLC and its stockholders, that the directors and officers of BioXcel LLC breached their fiduciary duties in connection with such agreements and that any disclosures by BioXcel LLC to its stockholders regarding these agreements and the relationship between BioXcel LLC and us did not satisfy applicable requirements.
 In any such instance, we and our directors and officers may also be named as defendants and we would have to defend ourselves and our directors and officers.
-While we will seek indemnification from BioXcel under the terms of these agreements against any damages or other costs, which could be substantial, no such indemnification has yet been agreed to or may be agreed to and be in effect.
+While we will seek indemnification from BioXcel LLC under the terms of these agreements against any damages or other costs, which could be substantial, no such indemnification has yet been agreed to or may be agreed to and be in effect.
 Further, any such litigation would be time-consuming and would divert focus and resources from the development of our product candidates and our business, including but not limited to possibly delaying our clinical trials due to our management having to spend time and attention on such litigation.

-We continue to depend on BioXcel to provide us with certain services for our business.
+We continue to depend on BioXcel LLC to provide us with certain services for our business.